-One way to quickly deploy Hadoop cluster, is to opt for "cloud trials" or use virtual infrastructure.
-Hortonworks makes the distribution available through Hortonworks Data Platform (HDP).
+One way to quickly deploy a Hadoop cluster is to opt for "cloud trials" or to use virtual infrastructure.
+Hortonworks make its distribution available through Hortonworks Data Platform (HDP).
 HDP can be easily installed in public and private clouds using Whirr, Microsoft Azure, and Amazon Web Services.
 For more details, contact the Hortonworks Support Team.

-However, note that cloud services and virtual infrastructures are not architected for Hadoop.
-Hadoop and HBase deployments in this case, might experience poor performance due to virtualization and suboptimal I/O architecture.
+You should note, however, that cloud services and virtual infrastructures are not architected for Hadoop.
+Cloud or virtual-based Hadoop and HBase deployments may experience poor performance due to virtualization and suboptimal I/O architecture.